 One of the top attractions of Greece.
 Unique landscape of huge sandstone rocks towering over the plain, with monasteries (initially inaccessible) on top of them.
 Great opportunity for beautiful photographs.
 Allow a few hours to visit this place.
 Highly recommended.

-Best things to do in Kastraki
+Best things to do in Kastraki and nearby

 Are you the owner of this business?Click here for promotion tips.